-- Injection into the eye with EYLEA can result in an infection in the eye and retinal detachment (separation of retina from back of the eye).
+- Injections into the eye with EYLEA can result in an infection in the eye and retinal detachment (separation of retina from back of the eye) can occur.
 Inflammation in the eye has been reported with the use of EYLEA.

 - In some patients, injections with EYLEA may cause a temporary increase in eye pressure within 1 hour of the injection.
 Sustained increases in eye pressure have been reported with repeated injections, and your doctor may monitor this after each injection.

-- There is a potential risk of serious and sometimes fatal side effects related to blood clots, leading to heart attack or stroke in patients receiving EYLEA.
+- There is a potential but rare risk of serious and sometimes fatal side effects, related to blood clots, leading to heart attack or stroke in patients receiving EYLEA.

-- It is important that you contact your doctor right away if you think you might be experiencing any side effects, including eye pain or redness, light sensitivity, or blurring of vision, after an injection.
+- Contact your doctor right away if you think you might be experiencing any side effects, including eye pain or redness, light sensitivity, or blurring of vision, after an injection.

-- EYLEA is for prescription use only.
-For additional safety information, please talk to your doctor and see the full Prescribing Information for EYLEA.
+- For additional safety information, please talk to your doctor and see the full Prescribing Information for EYLEA.